secretstartups/handbook/hiring/talent-acquisition-framework/req-overview/index.html.md

 ### **Step 11: Verbal Offer**

-Once the offer is approved in Greenhouse and references are completed, an offer will be verbalized to the candidate by the Recruiter or Hiring Manager. _Please note: verbal offers cannot be made to candidates in Japan until after a clear background check has been received._
+Once the offer is approved in Greenhouse and references are completed, an offer will be verbalized to the candidate by the Recruiter or Hiring Manager. _**Please note:** verbal offers should not be made to candidates in Japan until after a clear background check has been received.
+If the offer is ready to be verbalized but the background check is not yet complete, the hiring manager or recruiter can let the candidate know that they would like to make an offer, but it is contingent upon their background checking coming back clear._

 The Recruiter will email the candidate and ask if they want to book a zoom call to discuss the offer details.
 During that call the Recruiter will go over:
 - [Start Date](https://about.gitlab.com/handbook/people-group/people-experience-team/#people-experience-team-availability) - ensure that the candidates start date is not a blackout date (unless needed for legal reasons)